ChristianLieven/memote-m-capsulatus/README.md

 * `SupplementTable1.docx`: Stoichiometry of the biomass reaction in mcapsBath.

 * `SupplementFigure1.png`: High-resolution export of the genome-scale [metabolic map](https://github.com/ChristianLieven/memote-m-capsulatus/blob/master/MetabolicMap/MethylococcusCapsulatusMetabolismMap.json) of the mcapsBath.
 The metabolic map was constructed using [escher](https://escher.github.io/).

+## Citation

+* iMcBath v1.0 has been published [here](https://doi.org/10.3389/fmicb.2018.02947).
+When citing iMcBath please refer to this repository by including a link to [https://github.com/ChristianLieven/memote-m-capsulatus](https://github.com/ChristianLieven/memote-m-capsulatus).
+This is to ensure users finding the most recent version.

 ## Contributors